TrezorHannes/VPS-LNBits-Wireguard/README.md

 ```
    - **Now don't forget** to allow SSH access and the WG UDP port: `sudo ufw allow 51820/udp` and `sudo ufw allow OpenSSH`
    - **Best Practice**: Only allow SSH in from your home-IP: `sudo ufw allow from 185.111.222.0/24 proto tcp to any port 22 comment 'SSH from Home'`.
 Stay connected with two terminals and try to login once you do the below, to ensure you don't lock yourself out
+   - Ensure to do the next step again with two terminals logged in, so you can test if your UFW setting let's you login.
+In case you lock yourself out, you need to reimage the machine, and we want to avoid that learning exercise.
    - `sudo ufw disable` and `sudo ufw enable` # Refresh uncomplicated firewall, and check the status with `sudo ufw status -v`

 #### 4.2) VPS: Start your WireGuard Server